Adventures in C (References)

 (main) Value of a: 3

-In the example a was passed by reference and it’s reference was updated in the function scope.
+and it’s reference was updated in the function scope.
 The changes didn’t show up in main.
 Why was that?

-What really happened, was that a pointer to a was passed by value.
+What really happened, was that a pointer to a was passed by value

-In the first example, it was clear the passed value of a was located on the functions stack and that changing it won’t change the value of a in main.
-This is the exact same thing but instead of a int value, we’re passing a * int value.
+was located on the functions stack and that changing it won’t change the value of a

 What was const is const no more